tjfulle/learnpython/book/classes_and_methods.md

 Keeping the interface separate from the implementation means that you have to hide the attributes.
 Code in other parts of the program (outside the class definition) should use methods to read and modify the state of the object.
 They should not access the attributes directly.
 This principle is called [information hiding](glossary.ipynb#information_hiding); see
 <http://en.wikipedia.org/wiki/Information_hiding>.

-Download the code from this chapter (<http://thinkpython.com/code/Time2.py>).
-Change the attributes of ``Time`` to be a single integer representing seconds since midnight.
-Then modify the methods (and the function `int_to_time`) to work with the new implementation.
-You should not have to modify the test code in ``main``.
-When you are done, the output should be the same as before.
-Solution: <http://thinkpython.com/code/Time2_soln.py>